factsheet – balcony safety

 Fortunately, balconies can be adapted easily and inexpensively to become spaces where cats can safely enjoy outdoor time.
 Enclosed balcony access enables cats to experience the outside world safely.
 Exposure to fresh air and sunshine, breezes and scents, and neighbourhood sights and noises are all psychologically beneficial for feline health.

 Once your balcony is safely enclosed, add some items of feline interest to make the balcony a special place for your cat.
 Maximise the use of vertical space by installing perches.
 Perches are a great addition, as they allow for elevated views over the neighbourhood and are fun for climbing, playing and even napping.
 There are many varieties of cat perches available.
 Choose a strongly built product to suit the indoor/outdoor balcony environment or build your own.
 A special cat bed might be placed on a perch or in a sunny, sheltered corner of the balcony.
-Particular toys might be strategically placed to flutter in the breeze.
+Even taller scratch towers can be used in a corner to provide vertical space for your cat to explore.
+Toys can be strategically placed to flutter in the breeze.

-Add potted plants such as cat grass, catnip or cat mint.
+Add cat-friendly potted plants such as cat grass, catnip or cat mint.
 These can be grown inexpensively from seed, then transplanted into larger pots.
 Or start with young, already established plants from your local nursery.
 This feline-friendly greenery makes a lovely contribution to the beauty of your balcony and will give your cat something delicious to nibble on.
 Just keep in mind that some plants can be toxic to cats, so ensure you check any plants placed on the balcony are cat safe.
 For more information, see our factsheet Cat-friendly Flowers.
+Also be mindful that some cats may use the pot plants as a litter tray so try and use heavy pots that your cat can’t tip over if they dig in it.

 Enjoy turning your balcony into a safe, enriched environment for your cat and a visually beautiful space where you can happily relax together.